deniskyashif/blog/content/speaking/_index.md

 layout: page
 ---

-I've had the privilege to speak at various conferences and events.
+I've had the privilege to deliver talks at various conferences.
 This is a list of my topics and some resources:

 <dl class="speaking">
     <div class="topic">